Units and Magnitudes

 English units

-English units have the virtue of using base 2.
-The ideal base for mathematics is 16, because it is instantly interconvertible with base 2 and 4, and easily with base 8.
-Base 10 is a debacle because of the awkward prime factor "5" and the aliens are mocking us for it.
+English units have the virtue of being base 2.
+The ideal base for mathematics is 16 because it's instantly interconvertible with base 2 and 4.
+Base 10 is a debacle because of the awkward prime factor "5".
+The world mocks America for using English units but aliens mock humans for using base 10.
+Ideally, units should be based on Planck units, and the base should be 16.

 Tablespoon= 4 drams = 3 teaspoons